CXwudi/modern-gradle-template/README.md

 ![performance boost](https://s2.loli.net/2022/11/07/P6xpd5IC7HZksJu.png)

 ## I want to use this template

+**Good News**: I made a simplified version of this template, [check it out](https://github.com/CXwudi/modern-gradle-template-simplified)

 Thanks for considering my template 🙂, just do the following things, and you are good to go: